Lúcio Costa: Summary

 Costa is best known for his urban plan for the city of Brasília, located in Brazil's hinterland.
 Costa won the job in a 1957 public competition in order to replace Rio de Janeiro as the capital of Brazil.
-His Plano Piloto (Pilot Plan) for Brasília, is in the shape of an irregular cross, suggesting an airplane or dragonfly.
+His Plano Piloto (Pilot Plan) for Brasília is in the shape of an irregular cross, suggesting an aeroplane or dragonfly.
 While the majority of the project's architecture was designed by Oscar Niemeyer, Costa's own Parque Guinle project was the model for Brasília's many residential tower-in-a-park superblocks.
 The new city was inaugurated on 21 April 1960 and represents one of the largest adoptions of Modernism in a singular project to the present day.

 Although named as an UNESCO World Heritage Site in 1987, the city is notorious for its windswept emptiness and anti-pedestrian layout.
 Some streets are badly lit because the height and the spacing of light standards were not changed with the advent of mercury-vapor lamps, and World Heritage Site designation has prevented remediation.
-Overall, despite the city's positive features, the concept and execution have sparked controversy which is explored in The Modernist City.
-Brasilia has been expressed as an attempt at a utopian city or in the nickname ilha da fantasia (fantasy island), indicating the sharp contrast between the city and the surrounding regions, marked by poverty and disorganization.
+Overall, despite the city's positive features, the concept and execution have sparked controversy, which is explored in The Modernist City.
+Brasília has been expressed as an attempt at a utopian city or in the nickname ilha da fantasia (fantasy island), indicating the sharp contrast between the city and the surrounding regions, marked by poverty and disorganization.